ZLingX/STM32F1/README.md

 # STM32F1
-some projects based on STM32F1
+some projects based on STM32F103C8T6 and STM32F103RCT6